AI Retrieval Practice Quizzes: What Teachers Need to Know

 The concept of spaced repetition suggests that memory decays over time and must be interrupted by retrieval attempts.
 Hermann Ebbinghaus documented this forgetting curve.
 AI provides a tool for combating this decay efficiently.

 Before AI, gathering questions from previous terms required digging through old files and textbooks.
-Now, teachers can instantly summon interleaved quizzes that force pupils to recall information from months ago.
+Now, teachers can instantly summon interleaved quizzes that force learners to recall information from months ago.
 This spacing of retrieval practice strengthens long-term retention.

 Example: